indradhanush/indradhanush.github.io/quotes/index.md

 author: self
 ---

-This is a collection of quotes that I keep stumbling upon the internet and in books and from the people I meet.
+This is a collection of quotes that I've stumbled upon the internet and in books and from the people I meet.

 > If you want to build a ship,
 > don't drum up the people to gather wood,